Back to All Events

 With Medium Raw now ready to be served, James is embarking on touring (backed by Marmolejo and drummer Joey Rudisell) that will take him through the U.S. and return him to Europe, where he has developed an enthusiastic fan base, for dates in the Netherlands, France, Germany, the Czech Republic, Austria, Germany, and Denmark.
 Like the rambling bluesmen of old, whose repertoires would mutate from night to night, James says audiences should expect him to work some new wrinkles into his songs on stage: “I’m trying to play dress-up with this record on the road.
 You never know what it’s going to be wearing.
 It depends on what thrift store we get to.”

-Early James' girtty and authentic new album, 'Medium Raw', is his most compelling work to date.
-The Alabama singer-songwriter weaves dark narratives that resonate with raw emotion, while blending the whimsical with the profound.
+Early James' gritty and authentic new album, 'Medium Raw', is his most compelling work to date.
 Hear his signature, sly storytelling and powerful vocal delivery on ‘Medium Raw’ available January 10.
 Produced by Dan Auerbach.
 Recorded at Buddy Jackson’s Honky Château.

 Later Event: February 28